grupo-avispa/dsr_ros/README.md

 ### License

-**Author: Alberto Tudela<br />**
+**Author: Alberto Tudela, José Galeas Merchan, Óscar Pons Fernández<br />**

-The dsr_rqt_plugin package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
+The dsr_ros package has been tested under [ROS2] Humble on [Ubuntu] 22.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation